What are the main characteristic of Alkaline Water that makes it good for your health?

 What we now know, with the help of the Molecular Hydrogen Institute, is that the active ingredient in AlkaWay water is molecular hydrogen (H2).
 There are now 1000+ studies of H2 including over 170 disease condition-specific studies.
 To learn more, we suggest immersing yourself in the Molecular Hydrogen Foundation’s website which has an excellent section, entitled Molecular Hydrogen for Dummies.

-We are proud of the work our team has already done on molecular hydrogen and its application using our products.
+We are proud of the work our team has already achieved on molecular hydrogen and its application using our products.
 We are constantly updating our knowledge and invite you to join our mailing list.